AnalogToBi: Device-Level Analog Circuit Topology Generation via Bipartite Graph and Grammar Guided Decoding: Detailed Ablation Study Results by Circuit Type

-Notably, this trend holds even for structurally diverse circuits such as oscillators, bandgap references, and phase-locked loops, suggesting that the proposed representation generalizes structural patterns across heterogeneous analog domains.
 In contrast, the device--pin representation exhibits pronounced trade-offs between validity and novelty when circuit-type tokens and renaming augmentation are applied, with performance varying significantly across circuit types.
 These per-type results further support the conclusion that the proposed bipartite formulation enables robust, controllable, and non-memorizing topology generation across a wide range of analog circuit classes.